-- Student or employee that tests positive must be excluded from school for 10 days from symptom onset or test date, resolution of fever for at least 24 hours, without the use of fever-reducing medications, and with improvement of other symptoms.
-CDPH option to shorten Isolation and Quarantine guidance to five days are available for both students and staff. - Require that parents/guardians and staff notify school administration immediately if the student or staff tested positive for COVID-19, or if one of their household members or non-household close contacts tested positive for COVID-19. - Upon receiving notification that staff or a student has tested positive for COVID-19 or has been in close contact, with a COVID-19 case, follow steps in the Reporting Data Collection and Internal Contact Tracing Process below.
+- Student or employee that tests positive must be excluded from school for at least five(5) days isolation can end after day 5 if symptoms are not present or fever have resolved for at least 24 hours, without the use of fever-reducing medications, and with improvement of other symptoms.
+If fever is present, isolation should continue until fever resolves.
+If symptoms, other than fever, are not resolving continue to isolate until symptoms are resolving or until day 10.
+Wear a well-fitting mask around others for a total of 10 days, especially in indoor settings.
+After ending isolation, persons may remove their mask sooner than Day 10 with two sequential negative tests one day apart. - Require that parents/guardians and staff notify school administration immediately if the student or staff tested positive for COVID-19, or if one of their household members or non-household close contacts tested positive for COVID-19. - Upon receiving notification, that staff or a student has tested positive for COVID-19 or has been in close contact, with a COVID-19 case, follow steps in the Reporting Data Collection and Internal Contact Tracing Process below.